-- You will develop the capacity to think critically about the potential risks of globalising notions of mental illness.
+- Develop the capacity to think critically about the potential risks of globalising notions of mental illness.
 You will gain the skills to develop and implement policies aimed at reducing the burden of mental health difficulties worldwide.

-- The learning outcomes (ILOs) for the programme are based on the Grand Challenges in Global Mental Health that were identified in a 2011 issue of Nature.
+- Learning outcomes (ILOs) for the programme are based on the Grand Challenges in Global Mental Health that were identified in a 2011 issue of Nature.

 - Students will have an opportunity to complete research projects with a particular focus on research methods

-- The MSc Global Mental Health programme at the University of Glasgow places specific emphasis on the important role that social and cultural factors play in how mental health difficulties can be understood and treated across the globe.
+- Specific emphasis is placed on the important role that social and cultural factors play in how mental health difficulties can be understood and treated across the globe.

-- Contributors to the MSc Global Mental Health teaching come from a diverse range of disciplines including: clinical psychology, social work, anthropology, sociology, law and psychiatry.
+- Contributors to teaching come from a diverse range of disciplines including: clinical psychology, social work, anthropology, sociology, law and psychiatry.
 Teaching also includes contribution from those with a lived experience of mental health difficulties.